 How to Get to Cinque Terre from Pisa

 Take a regional train from Pisa Centrale train station to your preferred Cinque Terre village of choice.
-All journeys will require a train transfer at La Spezia Cenrale station.
+All journeys will require a train transfer at La Spezia Centrale station.
 You might consider using La Spezia as your base, since it might be cheaper, saves some train hassle, and is included in the Cinque Terre Rail Pass (more on the pass later on – don’t worry!).
 Train times and prices are below.

 - Pisa to La Spezia: 75 minutes and €8.40